Living with rheumatoid arthritis (RA)

-There are steps you can take in your daily life to help make living with your moderate to severe rheumatoid arthritis (RA) easier.
-Click on the tabs below for tips on exercise, healthy eating, and connecting with others who are living with RA.
+There are steps you can take when living with your moderate to severe rheumatoid arthritis (RA).
+Click on the tabs below for tips on staying active, eating well, and connecting with others who are living with RA.
 Don’t forget to also give your body the rest it needs.

 Stretching can help increase flexibility.
 These exercises include: